The art on this site is the work of Cliff Crawford and the copyright belongs to Cliff Crawford, the artist.

 Hawthorn Trees (2020)

-During the Covid Pandemic of 2020, on an idyllic summer’s day, the bent Hawthorns of the South Downs spoke to me of the delight of living.
+During the COVID-19 pandemic of 2020, on an idyllic summer’s day, the bent Hawthorns of the South Downs spoke to me of the delight of living.
 These Hawthorn trees shaped by adversity, bent by the prevailing south-westerly winds and shaken by winter storms, survive.
 Their bent boughs and broken branches inform us of survival – the necessity to change and adapt.

 Virtual Eye (2019)